ros-infrastructure/robots.ros.org/_posts/2016-08-12-innok-heros.md

 # ROS Compatibility

 Innok Heros fully supports ROS.
+Find more information about its driver: [innok_heros_driver](http://wiki.ros.org/innok_heros_driver)

-The driver [innok_heros_driver](http://wiki.ros.org/innok_heros_driver) is released for ROS Hydro and ROS Indigo.
+.

 The driver is using the ROS naming conventions for robot bases (e. g. "base_link" for the tf robot's tf frame and "cmd_vel" for the velocity command message).
 Thus it is easy to use the Innok Heros with existing ROS software such as [the navigation stack](http://wiki.ros.org/navigation) or mapping algorithms such as [hector_mapping stack](http://wiki.ros.org/hector_mapping).